-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION OF THE ONE TION 13 OR 15(d) OF THI arterly Period Ended Ju - or ☐ TRANSITION REPORT PURSUANT TO SEC • • For the Trai nsition Period From То Comi nission file number: 001- -37620 - ONCOLOG ne of registrant as specified in • Delaware (State or Other Jurisdiction of Incorporation or Organization) 61-1547851 (I.R.S.
-Employer Identification No.) 3033 Science Park Road, Suite 220, San Diego, C (Address of Principal Executive Offices) CA 92121 (Zip Code) • (858) 500-8800 ant's Telephone Number, Including A (Former Name, Former Address or Former Fiscal Year If Ch - anged Since Last Report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) KURA Name of each exchange on which registered The Nasdaq Global Select Market Indicate by check mark whether the registrant: (1) has filed a during the preceding 12 months (or for such shorter period t requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted Regulation S-T ( $\S 232.405$ of this chapter) during the precedities).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large acceed emerging growth company.
-See the definitions of "large accele in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\Box$ Accelerated filer $\boxtimes$ Non-accelerated filer $\Box$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Sec y new or Indicate by check mark whether registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+(Mark One) (Mark One) ☑ QUARTERLY REPORT PURSUA erly Period Ended Ju GE ACT OF 1934 ☐ TRANSITION REPORT PURSUA or ON 13 OR 15(d) OF TI on Period From GE ACT OF 1934 Commiss ion file number: 001 -37620 K NCOLOG registrant as specified in Delaware (State or Other Jurisdiction of Incorporati on or Organization) - 61-1547851 (I.R.S.
+Employer Identificat tion No.) 12730 High Bluff Drive, Suite 400 (Address of Principal Executive ŕ Telephone Number, Including A - (Former ess or Former Fiscal Year If Cl tered pursuant to Section 12(b) - Title of each class Securities regis Trading Symbol(s) Name of each exchange on wh nich registered Common Stock, par value \$0.00 01 per share KURA The Nasdaq Global Sel Indicate by check mark whether the registrant: during the preceding 12 months (or for such si requirements for the past 90 days.
+Yes ⊠ N horter period that t Indicate by check mark whether the registrant Regulation S-T (§232.405 of this chapter) dur files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant emerging growth company.
+See the definition company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ₹ Acce lerated filer Non-accelerated filer Smal ler reporting company Emer rging growth company If an emerging growth company, indicate by ch or revised financial accounting standards provid l for complying with any new Indicate by check mark whether the registrant is a shell company ( as defined in Rule 12b-2 o of the Exchange Act).
+Yes $\Box$ No ⊠ As of the close of business on August 3, 2020, t he registrant had 50 6,283,079 shares of Comm non Stock (\$0.0001 par value) out standing.